arangodb/velocypack/Jason.md

   - 0xf0-0xff : custom types

-## Null and boolean values

-These three values use a single byte to store the corresponding JSON values.

 ## Arrays

 Arrays look like this:

-  0x04 or 0x05 or 0x06 or 0x07
+  0x01 or 0x02 or 0x03 or 0x04 or 0x05
   BYTELENGTH (one or 9 bytes)
   sub Jason values
   optional INDEXTABLE
   NRITEMS

 The INDEXTABLE consists of:
-  - not existent for type 0x04, then it is guaranteed that all items have the same byte length, this type is always taken for arrays with at most 1 element.
+  - not existent for type 0x01, then it is guaranteed that all items have the same byte length, this type is always taken for arrays with at most 1 element.
+  - 1-byte offsets (unsigned) for type 0x02
-  - 2-byte offsets (little endian unsigned) for type 0x05
+  - 2-byte offsets (little endian unsigned) for type 0x03
-  - 4-byte offsets sequences (little endian unsigned) for type 0x06
+  - 4-byte offsets sequences (little endian unsigned) for type 0x04
-  - 8-byte offsets sequences (little endian unsigned) for type 0x07
+  - 8-byte offsets sequences (little endian unsigned) for type 0x05

 NRITEMS is 1 or 9 bytes as follows: The last byte is either 0x00 to indicate that the 8 preceding bytes are the length